- Table of Content

 2. Inefficient Contract Management

-Contracts are not just agreements for purchasing; they are meant to foster mutually beneficial relationships, mitigate risks, and reduce costs.
+Contracts aren't just agreements for purchasing; they are meant to foster mutually beneficial relationships, mitigate risks, and reduce costs.
 A deficit of dependable vendors and poorly constructed contractual procedures can wreak havoc.
 The only way to avoid such a scenario is to regularly audit the contract management process for inefficiencies and subsequent failures.

 3. Poor Supplier Selection